Correctness Verification of Neural Networks: Case Studies

-Consider a world containing a road with a centerline, two side lines, and a camera taking images of the road.
-The camera is positioned at a fixed height above the road, but can vary its horizontal offset and viewing angle with respect to the centerline of the road.
-Figure \ref{fig:camera-setup} presents a schematic of the scene.
-For clarity, we describe the scene in a Cartesian coordinate system.
-Treating 1 length unit as roughly 5 centimeters will give a realistic scale.
-The scene contains a road in the $\mathrm{xy}$-plane, extending along the $\mathrm{y}$-axis.
-A schematic view of the road down along the $\mathrm{z}$-axis is shown in Figure \ref{fig:road-scene}.
-The road contains a centerline and two side lines, each with width $\mathrm{x}_2=4.0$.
-The width of the road (per lane) is $\mathrm{x}_1=50.0$, measuring from the center of the centerline to the center of each side line.
-Each point in the scene is associated with an intensity value in $[0.0,1.0]$ grayscale.
-The intensity of the side lines is $i_1=1.0$, centerline $i_2=0.7$, road $i_3=0.3$, and sky $i_4=0.0$.
-The intensity adopts a ramp change at each boundary between the lines and the road.
-The half width of the ramp is $\mathrm{x}_3=1.0$.
+This case study considers a world containing a road with a centerline, two side lines, and a camera taking images of the road.
+The camera is at a fixed height above the road, but can vary its horizontal offset and viewing angle with respect to the centerline of the road.
+The task of the neural network is to predict the camera position given images of the road.

-The schematic of the camera is shown in Figure \ref{fig:camera}.
-The camera's height above the road is fixed at $\mathrm{z}_c=20.0$.
-The focal length $f=1.0$.
-The image plane is divided into $32\times32$ pixels, with pixel side length $d=0.16$.
-Table \ref{tab:scene-params} summarizes all the scene parameters described above.